Piano, Vocals, Improvisation, and Song Writing

 He is attending the University of Missouri for a degree in astrophysics and mathematics, but one of his greatest passions is teaching and playing music.

-Piano, Theory, improvisation, and Song Writing
+Piano, Vocals, Improvisation, Theory, and Song Writing

 Piano, Improvisation, and Song Writing